 What Is the Purpose

-More than to fulfill a requirement, this type of essay mainly helps us understand the character and the world he/she lives in.
-One of the essential purposes of character essay is to look at the anatomy of a character in the story and dissect who he/she is.
+More than to fulfill a requirement, this type of essay mainly helps the reader understand the character and the world he or she lives in.
+One of the essential purposes of a character analysis essay is to look at the anatomy of a character in the story and dissect who he/she is.
 We must be able to study how the character was shaped and then learn from their life.

 Different Types of Characters

-- Antagonists: This is a person that is against the protagonist.
-This is usually the villain but could also be a natural power, set of circumstances, majestic being, etc.
+- Antagonist(s): This is the person that is in opposition to the protagonist.
+This is usually the villain, but could also be a natural power, set of circumstances, majestic being, etc.

-- Foils: These are the people whose job is to draw attention to the main character(s) to enhance the protagonist’s role.
+- Foils: These are the characters whose job is to draw attention to the main character(s) to enhance the protagonist’s role.

 How to Write a Character Analysis Essay?

-To go into a more profound sense and truly understand these characters, one must immerse oneself in the story or literary piece.
+To gather a more profound sense of truly understanding these characters, one must completely immerse themself in the story or literary piece.
 Take note of the setting, climax, and other important literary parts.
 You must be able to feel and see through the characters.
 Observe how the writer shaped these characters into life.
 Notice how little or how vast the identities of the characters were described.
-Look at the characters’ morals and behavior and how it affects situations and other characters in the story.
+Look at the characters’ morals and behaviors and how they have affected situations and other characters throughout the story.
 Observe the characters whom you find interesting.

 When writing a character analysis essay, first, you have to choose a character you’d like to write about.
-Sometimes, a character will be readily assigned to you.
+Sometimes a character will be readily assigned to you.
 It’s wise to consider characters who play a dynamic role in the story.
-It will captivate the reader since there is tons of information about these characters.
+This will captivate the reader as there will be a ton of information about these characters.

 Read the Story